What is the comprehensive fee for 2013-14?

 What is the difference between merit scholarships and need-based aid?

-Merit scholarships consist of scholarships that are awarded to students for specific talents or accomplishments: e.g., academic, service, fine arts (music, dance, theatre, art and art history).
+Merit scholarships consist of scholarships that are awarded to students for specific talents or accomplishments: e.g., academic and fine arts (music, dance, theater, art and art history).
 They are awarded without regard to a family’s ability to pay for college.

 Is there a way to get an idea of how much financial aid my family will qualify for before I apply?

-Yes.
-Your family can use the St. Olaf College Financial Aid Estimator to estimate what your cost might be to attend St. Olaf.
-This is only an estimate; due to the holistic nature of our merit scholarship awarding process the estimator cannot completely predict your eligibility for our varied merit aid programs, nor can it take into account any of your family’s special financial circumstances that might be considered during the need-based aid application process.
+Due to the holistic nature of our merit scholarship awarding process, the estimator cannot completely predict your eligibility for our varied merit aid programs, nor can it take into account any of your family’s special financial circumstances that might be considered during the need-based aid application process.

 Are there special application instructions for divorced parents?